 Murine typhus is a rickettsial disease.

-Animal reservoirs include wild rats, mice, and other rodents.
-Rat fleas and probably cat fleas transmit organisms to humans through bites.
+Animal reservoirs include cats, wild opossums, rats, mice, and other rodents.
+Rat fleas and probably cat fleas and opossum fleas transmit organisms to humans through bites.
 Fleas are also natural reservoirs for R. typhi; infected female fleas can transmit organisms to their progeny.
 Distribution is sporadic but worldwide; the incidence is low but higher in rat-infested areas.

 The rash and other manifestations are similar to those of epidemic typhus but are much less severe.
 The early rash is sparse and discrete.

-Mortality is low but is higher in elderly patients.
+Mortality is low but is higher in older patients.